-It's also worth noting that any employees on a low income may not be eligible to join if salary sacrifice means their income would fall below minimum wage.
+It's also worth noting that any employees on a low income may not be eligible to join.
+This is the case if salary sacrifice results in their income falling below the national minimum wage.

 It’s important to note that salary sacrifice contributions are considered solely employer contributions.

-For an employee, salary sacrifice can most definitely be worth it, especially as the pension contributions can help grow your retirement fund while paying less in taxes.
+For an employee, salary sacrifice is almost certainly worth it.
+Especially as the pension contributions can help grow their retirement savings, while helping them pay less tax.